Defect-Mediated Aggregation and Motility-Induced Phase Separation in Self-Propelled Lattice-Gas Active XY Model: Summary and Discussion

-In addition, we analyzed the time evolution of the area fraction of the maximum cluster size.
-Then, we found that there is a two-stage exponential relaxation and scaling of its characteristic time; By analyzing the formation process of the giant cluster, we observed that when the time is scaled by $L^3$, data for different system sizes tend to collapse onto a single curve.
+In addition, we analyzed the time evolution of the area fraction of the largest cluster.
+Then, we found that there is a two-stage exponential relaxation and scaling of its characteristic time; By analyzing the formation process of the giant cluster, we observed that, when time is scaled by $L^3$, data from different system sizes collapse onto a single curve.
 This collapse suggests that the characteristic time scale for cluster growth follows a scaling law of the form $\tau\sim L^3$.
 Furthermore, semi-logarithmic plotting of the time evolution of the maximum cluster size reveals that relaxation can be described as the superposition of two exponential functions: A rapid initial relaxation corresponding to the merging of small clusters and a slower subsequent relaxation corresponding to the coalescence of an enlarged cluster.

-During the study, we found that the phase separation behavior is similar to that of the phase coexisting state of the equilibrium first-order phase transition.
-Despite being of a nonequilibrium nature, the active XY model exhibits the relaxation time scaling with $\tau\sim L^3$ analogous to those observed in the phase coexistence state in the equilibrium first-order transition.
-There is a slight difference between the present model and the phase separation in the equilibrium system.
-In the equilibrium system, the characteristic length of the cluster $\xi$ behaves in proportion to $t^{1/3}$.
-In the present model, we regard $\xi$ as $L$ because only a single cluster is extended to the system size.
-In addition, in the equilibrium system, the latter stage of the phase separation obeys a power-law growing process.\cite{Baldan2002} The present model, however, shows exponential growth.
-This relaxation is a qualitative difference, but the reason is unclear.
+During the study, we found that the phase separation behavior is similar to that observed in the coexistence phase of a first-order phase transition.
+In the coexistence phase of the first-order phase transition, a spatial characteristic scale $\xi$ of the conserved order parameter cluster shows a power-law growth $\xi \sim t^{1/3}$.
+Despite being of a nonequilibrium nature, several active-matter models also exhibit this behavior.\cite{Cates2015,thompson2011,adachi2020universality,stenhammar2013continuum} There is, however, a slight difference between the present model and other phase-separation models, whether in equilibrium or non-equilibrium.
+In the SPLG-AXY model, this exponent is observed in the relaxation-time scaling with the system size $L$ as $\tau\sim L^3$.
+At least with respect to the final stage of the relaxation, this is a finite-size effect.
+If we regard $\xi$ as $L$ because only a single cluster extends to the system size in the final stage of relaxation, we can expect the scaling $\tau \sim L^{3}$ from the power-law cluster growth $\xi \sim t^{1/3}$.
+However, the physical reason why the relaxation time scales as $L^{3}$, and why the early-stage relaxation is scaled by the same scale, remains unclear.